Believe it or not, forgetting you have a container of protein powder in the back of a cabinet is pretty common.

 But that doesn’t mean that the powder is unusable at the exact date listed on the container.

-While most set an expiration date of about 2 years from manufacturing, it’s still often possible to use it after that date, under certain conditions.
+While most companies set an expiration date of about 2 years from manufacturing, it’s still often possible to use it after that date, under certain conditions.

 Table of Contents